C3NYA/Panel-used-VGUI/README.md

-A very simple panel for Garrys mod
+A very simple panel for Garrys mod.
 Press "TAB" to open the panel.